Skip to main content

 Systemic sex hormones, such as estradiol and testosterone, serve as precursors and regulators for the brain’s local production of neurosteroids.
 Estradiol, for instance, has been demonstrated to upregulate the enzymes responsible for neurosteroid synthesis and to promote the survival of neurons that produce them.

 This creates a physiological link between the decline in ovarian or testicular hormone production and the subsequent decline in the brain’s own capacity for self-regulation and repair.
-Therefore, the strategic application of can be viewed as a method of providing the necessary substrate to maintain a healthy neurosteroid milieu, thereby preserving the machinery of synaptic plasticity.
+Therefore, the strategic application of hormone replacement therapy can be viewed as a method of providing the necessary substrate to maintain a healthy neurosteroid milieu, thereby preserving the machinery of synaptic plasticity.

 Optimizing systemic hormones provides the essential precursors for the brain’s own production of neurosteroids, the local modulators of memory and plasticity.